The Children of Peace: The Children of Peace ('Davidites')

 The group is primarily associated with the community of Hope (now Sharon) in East Gwillimbury, York Region, Ontario, where they built their meeting houses (places of worship) and the Temple.
 They were also active throughout the old "Home District" and especially in Toronto.
-Although they never numbered more than 350 members, Reform politician and Rebellion leader William Lyon Mackenzie noted, “they afford ample proofs, both in their village and in their chapels, that comparatively, great achievements may be accomplished by a few when united in their efforts and persevering in their habits.”
+Although they never numbered more than 350 members, Reform politician and Rebellion leader William Lyon Mackenzie noted, "they afford ample proofs, both in their village and in their chapels, that comparatively, great achievements may be accomplished by a few when united in their efforts and persevering in their habits."

 The Temple was constructed from 1825 to 1832.
 It was constructed in imitation of Solomon's Temple and the New Jerusalem described in Revelation 21, and once a month collected alms for the poor.
 Two other meeting houses in the village of "Hope" were used for regular Sunday worship.
-The Children of Peace, having fled a cruel and uncaring English "pharaoh," viewed themselves as the new Israelites lost in the wilderness of Upper Canada; here they would rebuild God’s kingdom on the principle of charity.
-The village of “Hope” was their new Jerusalem, the focal point of God’s kingdom on earth.
+The Children of Peace, having fled a cruel and uncaring English "pharaoh," viewed themselves as the new Israelites lost in the wilderness of Upper Canada; here they would rebuild God's kingdom on the principle of charity.
+The village of "Hope" was their new Jerusalem, the focal point of God's kingdom on earth.
 Many came to Canada from the United States.

 Leadership

 The leader of this group was David Willson, who was born of Presbyterian parents in New York State in 1778 and migrated to Canada in 1801.
 He joined the Quakers, of which his wife was a member, but his ministry was rejected when he began to preach at the beginning of the War of 1812.
 Willson was particularly concerned with taking up the Society's peace testimony "from where George Fox left it, and raise it so high, that all the Kingdoms of the Earth should see it."
 He was joined by a majority of the Quakers living on Yonge Street, including the Master Builder of the Temple and meeting houses, Ebenezer Doan whose home now stands on the grounds of the Sharon Temple.
-Doan’s farmhouse and out-buildings now stand on the Sharon Temple Museum grounds.
-Samuel Hughes, another leading member, played a large role in the development of the Farmers’ Storehouse, and reform politics.
+Doan's farmhouse and outbuildings now stand on the Sharon Temple Museum grounds.
+Samuel Hughes, another leading member, played a large role in the development of the Farmers' Storehouse, and reform politics.